manuelbatansardido-lgtm/celebra/DEPLOYMENT.md

    - Import your GitHub repository

 3. **Configure Environment Variables**
-   In the Vercel project settings, add these environment variables:
+   In the Vercel project settings, add these environment variables.
+Keep any sensitive keys server-side (no `NEXT_PUBLIC_` prefix) where possible.

    ```
    NEXT_PUBLIC_FIREBASE_API_KEY=your_firebase_api_key